ngirard/md-splice/md-splice-py/README.md

 `UserWarning` is emitted unless `warn_on_ambiguity=False`.

-Persisting edits uses atomic file replacement. `write_in_place(backup=True)` first creates a `.bak` sibling of the current file before atomically swapping in the new content, satisfying the safety guarantees described in the specification.
+Persisting edits uses atomic file replacement. `write_in_place(backup=True)` first creates a `path~` sibling of the current file before atomically swapping in the new content, satisfying the safety guarantees described in the specification.
 Use `write_to(path)` to atomically write to a new location.